 You’ll want to avoid using coffee grounds on plants like tomatoes, clovers, and alfalfa.
 When in doubt, it’s probably safer to put your used coffee grounds in the compost bin — or check out our list of other uses for them!

 Coffee Grounds in Your Garden: The Bottom Line

 Using coffee grounds in your garden has its share of pros and cons, and we hope this article has answered your questions.
-Coffee can impede plant growth, but it may also keep away certain pests or alter the pH of your soil in a useful way.
+Coffee can impede plant growth, but it may also keep away certain pests.
 Plants like carrots, roses, cabbage, and hydrangeas like coffee grounds — but avoid using them on tomatoes and clovers.
 If you’re not sure, the compost bin is always a good place for spent coffee grounds!
 The bottom line?
 Coffee grounds for plants can supercharge your garden — but this trick will only work on certain plants.